Osservatorio for independent thinking: History

-Founded in 2000, the Osservatorio Permanente Giovani-Editori (OPGE) is the brainchild of Andrea Ceccherini, Cesare Romiti and Andrea Riffeser Monti stemming from the “Giovani e Quotidiani: una tre giorni sull’editoria” conference.
+Founded in 2000, the Osservatorio for independent thinking is the brainchild of Andrea Ceccherini, Cesare Romiti and Andrea Riffeser Monti stemming from the “Giovani e Quotidiani: una tre giorni sull’editoria” conference.
 On September 18 of the same year the OPGE launched the project “Quality Information in the Classroom”, known in Italy as “Il Quotidiano in Classe”, turning the newspaper into a tool for civic education in high school classrooms.
 The project collaborated with several Italian media partners, including Corriere della Sera, La Repubblica, Il Sole 24 Ore, La Stampa, Il Giorno, Il Resto del Carlino, La Nazione, Bresciaoggi, Gazzetta del Sud, Gazzetta di Parma, Giornale di Sicilia, Il Gazzettino, Il Giornale di Vicenza, Il Mattino, Il Messaggero, and L’Arena.

 In 2002 “Crescere tra le righe” was established, an event held every year up until 2018.
 In its 2015 edition the event had as guest speakers: Gerard Baker, then Editor-in-Chief for The Wall Street Journal, Dean Baquet, then Executive Editor of The New York Times, and Martin Baron, then Executive Editor of The Washington Post.

 Former President of the Italian Republic Carlo Azeglio Ciampi received a group representing the Osservatorio, led by Andrea Ceccherini, at the Quirinale on March 30, 2005.
 On December 19, 2007, “Il Quaderno della Costituzione” was presented at the Quirinale as part of the celebrations marking the 60th anniversary of the Italian Constitution, following an invitation from then-President Giorgio Napolitano.

 In November 2011, President Ceccherini and the Osservatorio's members were received in private audience by Pope Benedict XVI.
 In 2014 “Young Factor” saw the light; a project aimed at providing economic and financial literacy.

 On its 18th anniversary in 2017, the Osservatorio invited Apple CEO Tim Cook to deliver a speech in front of more than 1,000 high school students from across Italy.
 The event was part of a series called “Nuovi incontri per il futuro” (“New encounters for the future”), which also featured other prominent Silicon Valley leaders, including Laurene Powell Jobs (widow of Steve Jobs, founder of Emerson Collective, and owner of The Atlantic), Jan Koum (founder of WhatsApp), Eric Schmidt (former Google CEO), and Evan Spiegel (founder of Snapchat).

 In 2019, an announcement was made from the Teatro Odeon in Florence of a partnership between the Osservatorio and Apple to train the critical thinking of new generations.